wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 {lang="bash",linenos=off}
 	$ mkvirtualenv --python=<python-version> rango

 If you've coded up the tutorial using Python 3.x, then change `<python-version>` to either `python3.4` or `python3.5`.
-If your are using Python 2.7.x, then change `<python-version>` to `python2.7`.
+If you are using Python 2.7.x, then change `<python-version>` to `python2.7`.
 The command you enter creates a new virtual environment called `rango` using the version of Python that you specified.
 For example, below is the output for when we created a Python 2.7 virtual environment.

 {lang="bash",linenos=off}
 	13:38 ~ $ mkvirtualenv --python=python2.7 rango